mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `01-Ins_Webpack-Example/` from the command line and demonstrate the following:

-  * 🔑 To write cleaner, faster code, we can use Webpack to bundle our JavaScript modules.
+  * 🔑 To write cleaner and faster code, we can use Webpack to bundle our JavaScript modules.

   * 🔑 To use Webpack, we first need to initialize npm and create a `package.json` file.
 To do that, we use `npm init -y`.